The effects of individual versus community-influenced isolation on SIS epidemic persistence on finite random graphs: Isolation model

 \begin{proof} We first observe that if $h = 0$, the process is extinct and so $q\mathbf{1}_{h > 0} = 0$ as expected.
 If $h > 0$, then there exists some hub star where either the hub is infected at time $0$ or some leaf is infected at time $0$.
 In this case, the following sequence of marks in the graphical construction ensures the center is infected at time $1$. \begin{enumerate} \item[(E1)] None of the center, our chosen hub, or our chosen leaf have an avoidance cross in time $(0,1)$.
 This event has probability $e^{-3\alpha}$. \item[(E2)] Neither the center nor the leaf have a recovery dot in time $(0,1)$.
 This event has probability $e^{-2}$. \item[(E3)] The hub has a recovery dot in time $(0,1/3)$.
 This event has probability $1-e^{-1/3}$. \item[(E4)] The hub does not have a recovery dot in $(2/3,1)$.
 This event has probability $e^{-2/3}.$ \item[(E5)] The leaf has an infection arrow to the hub in time $(1/3,2/3)$.
 This event has probability $1-e^{\lambda/3}$. \item[(E6)] The hub has an infection arrow to the center in time $(2/3,1)$.
 This event has probability $1-e^{-\lambda/3}$ \end{enumerate} Since events (E1)-(E6) are independent in our graphical construction, we can multiply the probabilities and obtain $q\mathbf{1}_{h > 0} = (e^{-3\alpha})(e^{-8/3})(1-e^{-1/3})(e^{-2\lambda/3})$ as desired. \end{proof}

-Note that the strong Markov property implies that lemma \ref{lemma:zero-prob} can also be applied starting from any stopping time $T^*$.
+Note that the strong Markov property implies that Lemma \ref{lemma:zero-prob} can also be applied starting from any stopping time $T^*$.

-\begin{lemma} Recall that $T_i$ is the next time after the $i$th reinfection of the center that the center is no longer infected, and let $W^{\textrm{long}}$ be the amount of time from $T_i$ until the start of the next long one phase.
-Then given the configuration $\xi_{T_i}$ is such that there are at least $\eta m$ lit hub stars at time $T_i$, there exists $\gamma > 0$ such that
+\begin{lemma} Recall that $T_i$ is the next time after the $i$th reinfection of the center that the center is no longer infected.
+Let $W^{\textrm{long}}$ be the amount of time from $T_i$ until the start of the next long one-phase, and let $N_t$ be the number of non-extinct hub stars at time $T_i+t$.
+Then given the configuration $\xi^R_{T_i}$ is such that $L_0\ge \eta m$ there exists $\rho > 0$ such that